 What's Happening in Australian Journalism?

-Kate Torney, Emily Wilson, Damon Johnston, Mark Forbes, Margaret Simons
+Kate Torney OAM, Emily Wilson, Damon Johnston, Mark Forbes, Margaret Simons

 Patricia Karvelas, Kate Torney OAM, Ellen Whinnett, Gael Jennings